1. Where we collect your personal information from

 4. Who do we share your data with?

 We will never sell or swap your information with third parties.
 The only organisations we will share your information with are trusted partners, agencies and suppliers whom we have retained to assist us to more effectively undertake our work.
-For example, this would be mailing houses who print and post our newsletters and mailings, and our direct debits processor.
+For example, this would be mailing houses who print and post our newsletters and mailings, our email provider if you have signed up to receive email communication from us and our direct debits processor.

 All our trusted partners are required to comply with data protection laws and our high standards of data protection.
 They can only process your information in strict compliance with our instructions, and only have access to your information for these purposes.
 We have robust third party data processing agreements in place for each of these suppliers.